jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 a simple yet powerful concept that forms the bread and butter for functional computation.
 Explicit recursion is a way of describing self referencing functions that is overused for the uninitiated.
-Arbitrary properties of the function will need to be written and proved over and over again which can be simply avoided by carefully abstracting away common recursive patterns.
+Arbitrary properties of the explicitly recursive function will need to be written and proved over and over again which can be simply avoided by carefully abstracting away the recursive patterns.

 Its profuseness implies that by abstracting away common patterns, it could replace a plethora of explicit recursive functions.
 Meijer et al introduced a set of recursive operators that captures different types of recursion.
-The catamorphism models iteration which is a special case of primitive recursion which is modelled by the paramorphism.
+The catamorphism models iteration which is a special case of primitive recursion which is captured by the paramorphism.
 Meijer also introduced its duals for unfolds and corecursion, anamorphism and apomorphism.
 What is surprising perhaps, is that like the folds, unfolds can be used to structure and derive a type of program semantics called operational semantics \[1\] where the meaning of the program is defined in terms of transition functions during program execution.
-However, this lies outside the scope of this report.

 We have known for a long time the use of `gotos` in imperative programming obscures the structure of the program and reduces the programmers ability to reason with their code.
 For the same reason `gotos` should be avoided, we should always use structured recursion whenever possible.
-This is because although explicit is more intuitive, structural recursion provides a way to reason with the programmer's code like never before.
-They provide us with a catalogues of useful theorems and properties which we can infer in our functions for free.
+This is because although explicit is more intuitive, structural recursion allows the programmer to reason with the their code like never before.
+There is also catalogue of useful theorems and properties which we can infer in our functions for free.
 Additionally, as a byproduct of abstracting away the format of traversals, it separates how the function is computed rather than its underlying purpose.
-This means for programmers, trained in the art of structuring recursion, can concentrate on what the computation is doing rather than how.
+This means for programmers, trained in the art of structuring recursion, can concentrate on what the computation is doing rather than how it is done.

 4 Hiding (explicit) recursion
 -----------------------------